foqat/ck3-dna/README.md

-# ck3-male-dna
+# CK3 (Crusader Kings 3) DNA

-Male DNA for Crusader Kings 3
+Collection of my favorite male and female DNA in CK3.